bcgov/design-research-guide/docs/conduct-research.md

 ## Store the Information

-Recordings (for example, audio recordings and notes) from user research sessions are considered records and should be handled like other ministry records.
+Recordings (for example, audio recordings and notes) from design research sessions are considered records and should be handled like other ministry records.

 You must store the